ayufan-rock64/linux-build/u-boot-postprocess/README.md

 To be fully compatible with all the scripting in this module, clone the U-Boot tree into `build-pine64-image/u-boot-pine64` folder.

-A64 loads U-Boot in 32-bit mode.
+BSP U-Boot is loaded in 32-bit mode.
 So to compile U-Boot you need a properly set up gcc-arm-linux-gnueabihf toolchain.
-The recommended version to compile U-Boot is 4.8.
-The U-Boot tree will not compile with 5.0 or newer.
+The recommended version to compile U-Boot is 5.3.

 ## Get U-Boot tree